martinmoldrup/snappylapy/README.md

 The features are in development:

 - **Human-Readable Snapshots**✅: Save snapshots in a format that's easy to read and understand, making it simpler to review changes and debug issues.
-- **Serialization and Deserialization**❌: Snapshots can be serialized and deserialized, allowing for flexible and reusable test cases.
+- **Serialization and Deserialization**✅: Snapshots can be serialized and deserialized, allowing for flexible and reusable test cases.
-- **Integration Testing**❌: Use snapshots for integration testing with a clear separation layer, preventing interdependencies between code components and making it easier to isolate and identify errors.
+- **Integration Testing**✅: Use snapshots for integration testing with a clear separation layer, preventing interdependencies between code components and making it easier to isolate and identify errors.
 - **Easy to Use**✅: Seamlessly integrates with pytest, allowing you to start capturing and verifying snapshots with minimal setup.
 For a good developer experience the package is fully typed, with docstrings to provide good editor code completion.
 - **Customizable Output**✅: Store snapshots in a location of your choice, enabling you to organize and manage your test data effectively.
 - **Diff Report Generation**❌: Generate a diff report in html format for easy comparison between test results and snapshots.